 - Professional indemnity insurance – covers potential damages relating to negligence or breach of duty created by an error, omission or act during the delivery of professional services.

 Some banks and insurance companies may also be able to register for the Australian Government Financial Claims Scheme, which protects depositors of authorised deposit-taking institutions and customers of general insurance companies from potential losses caused by the failure of the company.

 Visit Insurance and workers' compensation for details on general insurance options for business.

 As well as Trade marks, there are other IP rights that may be relevant to financial and insurance services businesses:

 - Patents - protecting a method, device or system that is new and inventive can be an effective way of protecting your IP.

 - Confidentiality / trade secrets – can be used to stop employees from revealing secret knowledge during and after their employment.

 IP Australia is the federal government agency responsible for granting rights in patents, trade marks and designs.
 Visit the IP Australia website to find out more about your IP options.

 Industry training can be an important part of your business survival.
-New farming methods or strategies can often help to ease the environmental impacts on your business.
 Need some help getting started?